 The rights laid down by law always override those which are stated in a written or oral agreement.
 An agreement which suggests that you or your landlord have less rights than those given by common law or statute is a sham tenancy agreement.

-In England and Wales, but not in Scotland, you may also have signed an agreement stating that the property was granted under a licence to occupy.
+You may also have signed an agreement stating that the property was granted under a licence to occupy.
 This is not enough to make the agreement a licence.